UnbuiltAlmond8/DosndysWorld/README.md

 ## Minified version

-A minified version is available for the same experience with reduced file size, available at this repository's root in the `dosndys-min.7z` file.
+A minified version is available for the same experience with reduced file size, available in the `./dosndys-min.7z` file.
 The author used python-minifier and Notepad++ JSON compression tools alongside 7zip to make this minification possible.